 (b) Notwithstanding the forgoing, upon a termination of this Agreement pursuant to Article X, or Owner’s selling any portion of the Facility’s capacity for which either Owner or Energy Manager have elected to exclude such capacity from Managed Capacity, either Party shall have the option of (i) liquidating all transactions still outstanding under the Implementation Agreements, if any, in a mutually agreeable manner, or (ii) by mutual agreement, assigning all transactions still outstanding under the Implementation Agreements, Fuel Supply Agreements, Power Sales Agreements, Related Agreements and agreements for Risk Management Services and Other Transactions, if any, to Owner or Owner’s Successor Energy Manager; provided however, (A) if the counterparties for any assigned transactions do not meet the credit requirements of Owner’s Lender or Owner’s Successor Energy Manager and have not otherwise been previously approved by Owner or Owner’s Lender, such transactions shall not be assigned but shall continue in effect, and the terms and provisions contained in the applicable Implementation Agreement shall govern such transactions for the remaining term of any such transactions, and (B) if the contracts for any assigned transactions do not contain terms and provisions that are substantially similar to the Implementation Agreements and have not otherwise been previously approved, ratified or authorized by Owner or Owner’s Lender, such transactions shall not be assigned but shall continue in effect, and the terms and provisions contained in the applicable Implementation Agreement shall govern such transactions for the remaining term of any such transactions.

-(c) Anything herein to the contrary notwithstanding, the Monthly Fee Minimum and Annual Fee Bonus shall not apply to this Section 7.12, PROVIDED HOWEVER, that for Closed Positions post-termination, the Annual Fee Bonus proportionally attributable to the percentage of Managed Capacity involved in such Closed Positions shall be payable at the end of the Contract Year during which the Closed Positions are as outstanding, PROVIDED FURTHER that for purposes of this Section 7.12, Contract Year shall extend to any year post-termination where Closed Positions are still outstanding, in no event to extend beyond two (2) Contract Years post-termination.
+(c) Anything herein to the contrary notwithstanding, the Monthly Fee Minimum and Annual Fee Bonus shall not apply to this Section 7.12, PROVIDED HOWEVER, that solely for Closed Positions post-termination, the Annual Fee Bonus proportionally attributable to the percentage of Managed Capacity involved in such Closed Positions shall be payable at the end of the Contract Year during which the Closed Positions are as outstanding, PROVIDED FURTHER that for purposes of this Section 7.12, Contract Year shall extend to any year post-termination where Closed Positions are still outstanding, but in no event to extend beyond two (2) Contract Years post-termination.

 ARTICLE VIII REPORTS, RECORDS, AND AUDITS